MattBlack85/astro_monitor/README.md

 - `--system-monitor` monitor system resources (CPU and RAM) usage and log it

 The main folder where you'll find the logs is `~/.local/share/astromonitor/logs`

-# Obtain an API token
-On telegram, look for @AstroMonitorBot and issue a `/register` command, store the token in a safe place